RegularCookiez/noyacode-26-forensics-workshop-challs/Lost In Translation/solution.md

 Notice the "F" character on "5F".
 This should be a clear signal that this is hexadecimal.

-Again, use the above converter to obtain "5c11_4f1".
+Again, use the above ASCII converter to obtain "5c11_4f1".

 ---